What Do Termites and Mothballs Have in Common?

 Formosan termites may not worry about moth holes in their sweaters, but they are the first insects discovered to fumigate their nests with naphthalene.
 Scientists have discovered that termites, like the Formosan Subterranean Termite (Coptotermes formosanus), produce naphthalene – a hydrocarbon – which they apparently use as a defense against natural enemies, such as ants.

-People use the compound to rid human nests of carpet beetles and clothes moths, and to repel intruders such as bats and starlings.
+People use the compound to rid human nests of carpet beetles and clothes moths and to repel intruders, such as bats and starlings.
 It also has antiseptic properties.
 However, naphthalene does not seem to bother Formosan termites, says urban entomologist Gregg Henderson, Ph.D., and his postdoctoral researcher Jian Chen of Louisiana State University Agricultural Center in Baton Rouge.
 In fact, they introduce the chemical as they construct their nests.
-And the Agricultural Center researchers have developed a method of using these unique gases to indicate the presence of termites.
+And the Agricultural Center researchers have developed a method for using these unique gases to indicate the presence of termites.

 A termite nest is a closed system which protects the termites in a microclimate that is controlled and different from that of the surrounding environment, Henderson says.
 As a soil-dwelling creature, Henderson notes, the termites confront many adversaries such as ants, fungus, bacteria, and nematodes.
 He believes that fumigating the nest with naphthalene and other volatile compounds may play an important role in inhibiting microorganisms and invertebrate invaders in the nest.